LaurentRDC/pandoc-pyplot/README.md

 ### Requirements

 This filter only works with the Matplotlib plotting library.
-Therefore, you a Python interpreter and at least [Matplotlib](https://matplotlib.org/) installed.
+Therefore, you need a Python interpreter and at least [Matplotlib](https://matplotlib.org/) installed.
 The name of the Python interpreter to use can be specified in a `.pandoc-pyplot.yml` file; by default, `pandoc-pyplot` will use the `"python"` name on Windows, and `"python3"` otherwise.

-You can use the filter with Pandoc as follows:
+Use the filter with Pandoc as follows:

 ```bash
 pandoc --filter pandoc-pyplot input.md --output output.html
 ```

-In which case, the output is HTML.
+in which case, the output is HTML.
 Another example with PDF output:

 ```bash
 pandoc --filter pandoc-pyplot input.md --output output.pdf